lqdev/luisquintanilla.me/_src/feed/surface-event-mar-21-24-event-blog.md

 12:21

 Surface Pro 10 and Surface Laptop 6 announced for business.
-Comes with latest Intel processors, NPUs, and Copilot.
+Comes with latest Intel processors, Neural Processing Units (NPUs), and Copilot.